shaed-rp/enterprise-dashboard/USER_GUIDE.md

 ### First Time Login

-When you first access the DealerBuilt Enterprise Dashboard, you'll be presented with a clean, modern login interface.
+When you first access the DealerX Enterprise Dashboard, you'll be presented with a clean, modern login interface.

 #### Login Process
 1. **Select Organization**: Choose your dealership organization from the dropdown